 While Crnk follows the JSON:API specification, it is not limited to that.
-Have a look at the http://www.crnk.io/[roadmap> for more information.
+Have a look at the roadmap for more information.

 1. Examples

 Crnk comes with various examples.
 There is a main example application in a dedicated repository available from crnk-example.
 It shows an end-to-end example with Crnk, Angular, Spring Boot and ngrx-json-api.